mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "That is far too much power for one province to hold."

-"Perhaps you are right.
+"Perhaps you're right.
 But we have no other option."

 Mel sighed, exasperated at how she let things go this far.
 "We need to find a way to force Holragi to speak.
 There is much that they are hiding."